navneetshirke/Dockerize_Rails_App_With_Postgresql/README.md

 Remember that this is a basic setup, and for production use, you may need to consider additional configurations like environment variables, data persistence, and security.

 8 Other Cmd For Docker

-  Remove `docker system prune --volumes`
+  Remove Volume `docker system prune --volumes`
+  Run Rails cmd `docker-compose run web bundle exec rails g scaffold artist name`